Foreign envoys begin 2-day visit to Jammu and Kashmir to assess situation | Law-Order

-A group of envoys including those from several Europe Union countries and a few OIC member states began a two-day visit to Jammu and Kashmir on Wednesday to take a first-hand account of the situation in newly-carved union territory, especially after the recently-concluded local body elections.
+Envoys from several countries including member states of the European Union and the OIC began a two-day visit to Jammu and Kashmir on Wednesday to assess the ground situation in view of the efforts made to restore normalcy by strengthening democratically-elected local bodies.

-The envoys which has representation from four Organisation of Islamic Countries (OIC) -- Malaysia, Bangladesh, Senegal and Tajikistan -- were taken to Magam in central Kashmir amid heightened security arrangements in the city and elsewhere in the Valley, officials said here.

-Other envoys included in this delegation were from Brazil, Italy, Finland, Cuba, Chile, Portugal, the Netherlands, Belgium, Spain, Sweden, Kyrgyzstan, Ireland, Ghana, Estonia, Bolivia, Malawi, Eritrea and Ivory Coast.

-This is the third delegation that has arrived in Jammu and Kashmir since the government abrogated the erstwhile state's special status on August 5, 2019 and bifurcated it into two union territories by carving out Ladakh.
+This is third visit of foreign envoys to Jammu and Kashmir in last 18 months after the Centre withdrew the special status of the erstwhile state besides bifurcating it into two union territories by carving out Ladakh.

-In Magam, the envoys went to a college and were received in a traditional way and after the customary rituals by the administration, they interacted with the locals.
+The significance of this visit was participation of four countries who are a part of Organisation of Islamic Cooperation which has been often used by Pakistan for propagating false narratives against India, officials said.

+They said the visit provided the envoys an opportunity to interact and hear directly from the people and representatives on the functioning and empowerment of grass-root democratic institutions, devolution of power and developmental activities.

 It was a free-flowing exchange of ideas by the delegation with the locals, the officials said.